 - banks that are internationally active will apply an add-on depending on the geographical location of their credit exposures.

 The Basel Committee has stated that setting this buffer is likely to be appropriate where the ratio of credit to gross domestic product (GDP) exceeds its long-term trend.
-However, as this measure is not always a clear indicator of excessive credit growth, judgement will need to be applied.
+However, as this measure is not always a clear indicator of excessive credit growth, judgement needs to be applied.

-The range of the buffer will generally be between zero and 2.5 per cent, and will be added to the capital conservation buffer.
-Unlike the capital conservation buffer, this additional buffer may be satisfied by common equity or other fully loss-absorbing capital, although until the Basel Committee has issued further guidance on the requirements for such loss-absorbing capital, the buffer will need to be met with common equity.
-According to the Committee, countries that experience excessive credit growth should consider accelerating the build-up of the capital conservation buffer and the countercyclical capital buffer.
+The range of the buffer is generally between zero and 2.5 per cent, and is added to the capital conservation buffer.
+Unlike the capital conservation buffer, this additional buffer may be satisfied by common equity or other fully loss-absorbing capital, although until the Basel Committee issues further guidance on the requirements for such loss-absorbing capital, the buffer needs to be satisfied by common equity.

 In November 2019, the Committee issued guiding principles for the operationalisation of a sectoral countercyclical capital buffer.
 The guiding principles are defined by tailoring the broad-based countercyclical capital buffer principles on a sectoral basis.
 The guiding principles are not included in the Basel standards and are only applicable for those jurisdictions that choose to implement them on a voluntarily basis.